 According to Koponen, responsible operations are facilitated by digitalization, which creates transparency from production to logistics to delivery, and to the safe use of the product or service.

 Responsibility principles are widely embraced in Finland, especially among pension funds and private investors.
-In Koponen’s view, accountability is a popular and prevalent topic in that country, and the next level is to offer transparent, real-life examples demonstrating how an organization is tangibly adhering to the principles of responsibility.
+In Koponen’s view, accountability is a popular and prevalent topic , and the next level is to offer transparent, real-life examples demonstrating how an organization is tangibly adhering to the principles of responsibility.
 “At Nortal, we have completed a program showcasing how the entire operational chain works, naming our suppliers, etc.,” says Koponen.

 In Finland, sustainability is an important issue since Finns are very environmentally focused and understand the high price to be paid by squandering it.
 “I haven’t met a single Finn who doesn’t think ecologically.
 Every person has a sense of devotion to the environment,” believes Koponen.